gkushang/codeceptjs-quick-start/README.md

 * Step Definitions files follows `<name_of_step>.steps.js` naming pattern, and created under [step_definitions][5] directory

-## Colocate CodeceptJS to your existing project
+## Co-locate CodeceptJS to your existing project

-Follow this [Easy 3-Steps process][8] to setup CodeceptJS with Cucumber/Gherkin for your project
+Follow this [Easy 3-Steps process][8] to co-locate and quik start with CodeceptJS-Cucumber tests

 ## Install